systechafrica/NASSIT-Documentation/docs/src/members/members.md

 -   Click **label 4** to complete the process of registring a member.

-Clicking the **'Add Dependant'** button will load the dialog box for capturing the details of the dependant as shown below:
+Clicking the **Add Dependant** button will load the dialog box for capturing the details of the dependant as shown below:

 <img  alt="adding a dependant" width="80%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image6d.jpg">

-Clicking the **'Add Parent'** button will load the dialog box for capturing the details of the parent as shown below:
+Clicking the **Add Parent** button will load the dialog box for capturing the details of the parent as shown below:

 <img  alt="adding a parent" width="80%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image6e.jpg">

-Clicking the **'Complete Saving Member'** button will save push the members details into the member register.
+Clicking the **Complete Saving Member** button will save push the members details into the member register.

 **Tip:** Remember to go to the **General Member Approval** window to approve a newly created member.
 This is demonstrated in a later section.